 For a new washer or dryer, you are going to need a permit from the New York City Department of Buildings.
 A licensed plumber has to do the work.

 However, while it is an additional expense, there are ways to make the washer and dryer look nice, while also serving a practical function.
-You can build a special cabinet for the unit in your kitchen, particularly for a combination washer/dryer.
+You can build a unique cabinet for the unit in your kitchen, particularly for a combination washer/dryer.

 Buying a washer and dryer does not come cheap, however.
 The cost of new plumbing and electrical can cost several thousand dollars.
 The machines’ prices vary, depending on the model and which features you desire.